Aakash-Sleur/Eat360/README.md

   - Add a personalized activity feed that shows recent actions by followed users, such as new recipes, posts, and comments.
   - Include notifications for interactions on user content (likes, comments, shares).

-- **In-App Messaging**
-  - Implement a messaging system that allows users to communicate directly with each other.
-  - Enable recipe sharing and collaboration through private messages.

 _ _ _ _